geohot/twitchcore/README.md

 ![Indicator of if Unit Tests workflow are passing](https://github.com/evanmays/cherrycore/actions/workflows/SVUT.yml/badge.svg)

-A deep learning training core, first in Verilog, then on FPGA, then on tinygrad, then on pytorch.
+A deep learning training core.
+Start tiny with just a control unit, memory, and ReLU.
+Then, get bigger and better.
+Every version should work on real hardware.

 ISA in Cherry ISA.pdf
 Superscalar notes below